seancarmody/Protovis-Loader/readme.txt

 This list is not really prioritised yet.

 1. Improve user-agent (browser) detection
-1. Allow selective inclusion of the Protovis library in headers (at the moment it will be loaded for every page, whether you use it or not). -- DONE!!
 1. Create an options page
 1. Incorporate CSS support
 1. Allow for alterntive specification of the protovis js library